 In early 2013, she returned to the Vanemuine Theatre, Estonia, as the costume designer for the ballet ‘Beauty and the Beast’, choreographed by Silas Stubbs and in December 2013 worked with the choreographer Terence Kohler designing the costumes for his ballet ‘Streichquintett’ for the Bavarian State Ballet II.
 She is also the costume designer and a founding member of the dance-theatre group ‘Studio Furio’, who in February 2014 produced their second work ‘Repeater RPTR’, following on from the success of ‘Myopic Bounds’ (2012) both choreographed by Dustin Klein.

-Working with Dustin Klein in 2017, she created costumes for ‘X²’ for the Stanislavsky & Nemirovich-Danchenko Music Theatre in Moscow, ‘Mama, ich kann fliegen’ for the Bavarian State Ballet in Munich and the set and costume design for ‘Old News’ at the Origen Cultural Festival in Switzerland.
+In 2017 she worked with Dustin Klein creating costumes for ‘X²’ for the Stanislavsky & Nemirovich-Danchenko Music Theatre in Moscow, ‘Mama, ich kann fliegen’ for the Bavarian State Ballet in Munich and the set and costume design for ‘Old News’ at the Origen Cultural Festival in Switzerland, and with Boris Randzio for ‘Young Moves’ at the Ballett am Rhein Düsseldorf.

 She works as a freelance costume designer based in Munich, Germany.